 But if you’re still really not sure, consider saying no when any of the following are true:

-3. When your boss tells you otherwise.
+3) When your boss tells you to not do something.

-4. When it comes at the expense of your own well being.
+4) When it comes at the expense of your own well being.

 Self care is important.
 Yes I work hard, and my hours are occasionally questionable.
 But I know my limits, and won’t drive myself into the ground for a task that can wait!
-If you’re being asked to do non-essential work that is driving you mad, please….use your ‘no’.

-5. When it goes against your personal values.
+5) When it goes against your personal values.

 We’re finally at the end!